Otus-DevOps-2022-02/vshender_infra/README.md

 ## Homework #7: packer-base

 - Created and configured a Yandex Cloud service account.
+- Added a packer template for the base image.

 Create a Yandex Cloud service account for Packer: